-Chiang Rai, in addition to nature, mountains, foggy landscapes, has beautiful cultural sides, you can find beautiful temples everywhere.
+Chiang Rai, in addition to nature, mountains, and foggy landscapes, has beautiful cultural sides, you can find beautiful temples everywhere.

 There are many other holy sites and temple complexes inside the old town and the surrounding area which are fascinating and worth a visit.

-The White Temple of Chiang Rai is one of the most famous, but also one of the most extraordinary temples of Thailand.
+The White Temple of Chiang Rai is one of the most famous, but also one of the most extraordinary temples in Thailand.
 Completely white, it stands out from a typical Thai temple.
 But also the visit is a bit different than elsewhere.
-Through a one-way system, you walk from hell towards heaven and marvel at mystical figures.
+Through a one-way system, you walk from hell toward heaven and marvel at mystical figures.
 Inside there are many very bizarre murals, which probably you wouldn’t expect.
 The White Temple in Chiang Rai is a temple truly worth seeing, which should not be missed on any trip to northern Thailand.